martonmiklos/utils-docs/docs/components/menu.md

 - id            - You can add an id to your item.
 This can be usefull for controlling the item, like editing, or deleting it's item.
 - url           - Adding an url is just like CakePHP: adding an array or string.
-- parent        - Not supported yet...
-This can be used for adding items under items.
+- parent        - This can be used for adding items under items.
 - title         - The title can also be set via this setting.
 This is needed when you use the first parameter as ID.
 - weight        - This is a value to order your items.
 If you add a specific item after another, but give it a lower integer (weight is default `10`), it will be sorted above the other item.
 - icon          - Sometimes you want to add icons (like font-awesome).
 You can add icons via this setting.
 - area          - Changing the area can also via this setting.
 - active        - This setting is default set to false; and will automatically be set to true if the given url is equal to the current url.
 The helpers will be able to read this and react on it.

-Note: Sub-items (adding a parent) is not supported yet...
+### Adding children
+You can easily add an item by using the `parent` option:

+    $this->Menu->add('Logout', [
+        'parent' => 'User'
+    ]);

+This example will add the 'Logout' button as child of the 'User' button.

 ### Removing items
 You can remove items using it's id: